thorsten/phpMyFAQ/documentation/documentation.md

 Upload this file to your webspace and open it using your browser.
 The installation-script checks which version of PHP is installed on your server.
 Should you not meet the requirements, you cannot start the installation process.

-In case you have PHP below 5.5.0 installed you cannot use phpMyFAQ.
+In case you're running PHP before 5.5 you cannot use phpMyFAQ.

 phpMyFAQ uses a modern HTML5/CSS3 powered markup.
 The supported browsers are latest Mozilla Firefox (Windows/OS X/Linux), Safari 8.x or later (OS X/iOS), latest Chrome (Windows/OS X/Linux), latest Opera (Windows/OS X/Linux), Internet